By instituting a youth movement, the Ravens have transformed what was one of the oldest groups in the league.

-"It went really great," said Osemele, a second-round draft pick.
+"It went really great," said Osemele, a second-round draft pick from Iowa State.
 "The communication was great.
 We were out there being physical.
 We set the tempo early and I felt really good about it.
 I know I had a few missed assignments, but I had the best game I ever had as far as my technique.
 We're just going to continue to get better."

-Pro Bowl running back Ray Rice ran for 68 yards and two touchdowns on 10 carries.
+Pro Bowl runner Ray Rice ran for 68 yards and two touchdowns on 10 carries.

-"It's really fun for me, I barely got hit," Rice said.
+"It's really fun for me, I barely got hit," said Rice, who also caught three passes for 25 yards.
 "The offensive line is very athletic."

 A former sixth-round draft pick from Morehouse, Harewood spent the previous two seasons on injured reserve and underwent knee surgeries.

 Now, he's suddenly a starter after impressing the coaching staff with his performance against the St. Louis Rams in the final preseason game.

 "There's still a lot of room for improvement," Harewood said.
 "I think I held my own.
 I was definitely hungry after being hurt the past couple years."